 By now if you have been working in the process industries (like chemicals, oil & gas, petrochemicals and so on) for some time, you must have come across the term HIPPS.
 What is it?
 It is an acronym for High Integrity Pressure Protection Systems.
-These protection systems can be considered to a special subset of Safety Instrumented Systems (learn more about them here), that are meant to provide protection to pressurized equipment (tanks, pipelines and so on) against overpressure and consequent rupture due to the high pressure (beyond rated limits).
+These high pressure protection systems can be considered to a special subset of Safety Instrumented Systems , that are meant to provide protection to pressurized equipment (tanks, pipelines and so on) against overpressure and consequent rupture due to the high pressure (beyond rated limits).
 This kind of High Integrity Pressure Protection System was developed as an alternative to traditional overpressure relief systems.

 Traditional Pressure Protection for equipment

 Prior to the advent of HIPPS, a typical high pressure protection system for equipment was implemented using two main devices, rupture disks (also known as burst disks) and safety relief valves.
-There are three methods of overpressure protection, namely the burst disk, the relief valve and the third method uses a combination of the first two along with a pressure switch, pressure transmitter or sometimes even a pressure gauge.
+Actually, there are three methods of high pressure protection, namely the burst disk, the relief valve and the third method uses a combination of the first two along with a pressure switch, pressure transmitter or sometimes even a pressure gauge.
 These even today form the bulk of relief systems used in the process industry today.

 In case of mechanical safety relief valves, excess pressure in the equipment lifts the valve and the excess pressure is relieved.
 As soon as the excess pressure is vented, the valve shuts and maintains the pressure inside the equipment.
 The advantage is that the safety relief valve is not a "single-use" item, it can operate even several times in a hour, in case a process upset results in excess pressure conditions in the equipment.
 Conceptually it is similar to a circuit breaker which trips in case of overcurrent, but can be used again and again in the same circuit to protect critical and/or expensive electrical/electronic devices.

 Combination of Rupture Disk and PRV